AnesIDAW/Optimization_Methods/README.md

 Lagrangian Optimization involves maximizing or minimizing a function subject to equality constraints.
 It is commonly used in constrained optimization problems.

+### Golden Section Method

+The Golden Section Method is a one-dimensional optimization algorithm used to find the minimum of a unimodal function within a specified interval.
+It is an iterative algorithm that efficiently narrows down the search interval by dividing it into two segments of the golden ratio.

+### Quasi-Newton Method

+The Quasi-Newton Method is an iterative optimization algorithm used to find the minimum of a multivariate function.
+It belongs to the family of quasi-Newton methods, which aim to approximate the inverse Hessian matrix (second-order derivative) without explicitly computing it.

 ## Usage

-To use the implementations in this repository, follow the instructions in each method's respective directory.
+To use the implementations in this repository, follow the instructions in each method's respective script.
 Ensure you have the necessary dependencies installed.

 ```bash
 # Example command for running Gradient Descent